Russ Gamester

-Russell "Russ" Gamester (born January 9, 1965, in Lombard, Illinois) is an American auto racing driver.
+Russell Gamester (born January 9, 1965) is an American auto racing driver.

+Career

-A long time competitor in United States Auto Club (USAC) racing, Gamester collected the USAC National Midget title in 1989.
-Now residing in Peru, Indiana, he competes in the USAC Silver Crown Series.
-He passed his IRL rookie test at Texas Motor Speedway in 2000.
-He attempted to complete rookie orientation for the 2000 Indianapolis 500 in a Dreyer & Reinbold Racing car, but failed to complete the test.
+A long time competitor in United States Auto Club (USAC) racing, Gamester collected the USAC National Midget Championship title in 1989.
+In 1991, Gamester entered the NASCAR Sportsman Division for three races at Charlotte Motor Speedway, with a best finish of 30th.
+Gamester finished runner-up in the 1999 USAC Silver Crown Series.
+Gamester won his first USAC Silver Crown race at Indianapolis Raceway Park in 2000.

+Gamester passed his IRL rookie test at Texas Motor Speedway in 2000.
+He attempted to complete rookie orientation for the 2000 Indianapolis 500 in a Dreyer & Reinbold Racing car, but only completed one phase.